tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/Python/configuring-python-for-webscraping.md

   - /get/chromedriver
 ---

-# Web Scraping Using an Automated Browser
+## Overview

-Sometimes when we scrape the web, we need to automate our computer to open a web browser to gather information from each page.
-This is especially true when the site we want to scrape has content that is loaded dynamically with javascript.
+Web scraping often requires automating a web browser to gather information, especially when dealing with sites that dynamically load content using JavaScript.

-We will install one package to help us here: [ChromeDriver](https://chromedriver.chromium.org).
-Below we show two different ways of installing it.
+This guide will show you how to set up your environment to use the package [ChromeDriver](https://chromedriver.chromium.org) with Selenium and WebDriver Manager for Python.
+We will show you two different ways of installing these tools below.

 ## Install ChromeDriver

-In order to install ChromeDriver, make sure you have already installed:
+Before installing ChromeDriver, make sure you have the following already installed:

 * [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html).

-* **Selenium**: by typing in the command `pip install selenium`.
+* *Selenium*: Install it using the command `pip install selenium`.
-  - Alternatively, open Anaconda Prompt (Windows) or the Terminal (Mac), type the command `conda install selenium`, and agree to whatever the package manager wants to install or update (usually by pressing `y` to confirm your choice).
+  - Alternatively, you can install it via Anaconda Prompt (Windows) or the Terminal (Mac) with the command `conda install selenium`, and agreeing to whatever the package manager wants to install or update (usually by pressing `y` to confirm your choice).

-* **Webdriver Manager for Python**: by typing in the command `pip install webdriver_manager`
+* *Webdriver Manager for Python*: Install it using the command `pip install webdriver_manager`.

-Once you have obtained these packages, you can now install ChromeDriver as follows:
+Once these packages are installed, you can set up ChromeDriver with the following Python code:

 {{% codeblock %}}
 ```Python
 # Make selenium and chromedriver work for Untappd.com